 You can usually tell there is something wrong if you see stones or bricks that appear loose or you see the mortar joints that are “pitted” or indented.
 These are strong indications that these joints need to be correctly repaired.
 We say correctly because we have seen too many masons that have simply filled in or covered over the damaged joint only to have it fall out in a year or two as this is not the solution.

 While bricks are a strong substance and used extensively in construction, water can be the element that destroys them.
 If you live along what is called the “freeze line” in the US, then you get many days throughout the fall and winter where the night temperatures are below freezing and the day temps are above.
 In elementary science we learn that when water freezes, it expands.
 Did you know that an untreated brick absorbs water?

 That’s right.
 Bricks that have not been treated with a permeable water-proofing agent naturally absorb water.
 The water seeps into the pores of the brick and then freezes and expands.
 It’s this expansion that causes most of the problems and breaks the brick apart from the inside out.
 What you will start to see is a flaking or powder substance on the bricks.
 Once this starts, there is no stopping it and that brick or bricks have to be replaced.

-The Importance of Using a Specialist for Chimney-Related Masonry
+The Importance of Using a Specialist for Masonry Repairs

-All a chimney specialist does is work on and around chimney systems and they know them from the inside out.
 Having a professional that understands each part of the system and what type brick and mortar to use on each is extremely important.
-Remember, your chimney and fireplace have areas that can exceed 2000 degrees and the materials used in those sections must be able to handle those types of temperatures.
-A chimney specialist understands and knows the right material for the job and is experienced in all factions, including masonry.
+Remember, your home’s masonry must be able to handle all types of temperatures and weather.
+A specialist understands and knows the right material for the job and is experienced in all factions, including masonry.